xiaoronglv/docs/v19.2/performance-benchmarking.md

 To try this out for yourself on your laptop [visit this docs page](https://www.cockroachlabs.com/docs/v19.1/training/performance-benchmarking.html#main-content)or to reproduce TPC-C 50,000 [visit this page](https://www.cockroachlabs.com/guides/cockroachdb-performance/).

 ### Linear Scale
-CockroachDB has no theoretical limit to scaling throughput or number of nodes.
-Practically, we can provide near linear performance up to 250 nodes.
+CockroachDB has **no theoretical limit** to scaling throughput or the number of nodes.
+Practically, we can provide near-linear performance up to 250 nodes.

 Another way to measure scale is to compare what happens to throughput and latency as we increase the number of nodes.
 We ran a simple benchmark named Sysbench (95% point reads, 5% point writes, all uniformly distributed) on an increasing number of nodes to demonstrate that adding nodes increases throughput linearly while holding p50 and p99 latency constant.

 <img src="{{ 'images/v19.2/linearscale.png' | relative_url }}" alt="CRDB Linear Scale" style="max-width:100%" />

 This chart shows linear performance for CRDB as we scale out the number of nodes when running Sysbench.
-We chose Sysbench for this chart because it is easier to see the relationship between the number throughput and number of nodes.
+We chose Sysbench for this chart because it is easier to see the relationship between the number throughput and the number of nodes.
 We used AWS C5D.4xlarge nodes to run these numbers.
-CockroachDB can scale both horizontally, number of nodes, and vertically, size of CPU per node.
-We prefer benchmarks like TPC-C because they offer the complex reads and writes that we think reflect our customers OLTP workloads.
+CockroachDB can scale horizontally (e.g., number of nodes) or vertically (e.g., size of CPU per node).
+We prefer benchmarks like TPC-C because they offer the complex reads and writes that we think reflect our customer's OLTP workloads.

 ##Sysbench
 Sysbench is a popular tool that allows for basic throughput and latency testing.
 We prefer the more complex TPC-C, as discussed above, but believe Sysbench is a reasonable alternative for understanding basic throughput and latency across different databases.
 We will provide forthcoming instructions for how to benchmark using Sysbench.
 In the meantime, know that the numbers below were generated from a three-node cluster of AWS c5d.9xlarge VMs run across AWS’s us-east-1 region (availability zones a, b, and c) against Sysbench’s oltp_insert and oltp_point_select workloads.